shrinerb/shrine/doc/testing.md

 want to avoid expensive operations such as file processing and metadata extraction.

-We can start by creating a method which would generate fake attachment data:
+We can create a helper method that will create attached file data for us, and use that with our factories/fixtures.

 ```rb
 module TestData